 What factors affect Washington car insurance costs?

 Primary factors include driving history, age and location.
-Drivers with accidents, violations or those who are young face higher rates, while urban areas cost more than rural ones.
+Drivers with accidents, violations or those who are young have higher rates, while urban areas cost more than rural ones.
 Car type, coverage amounts, credit score and annual mileage also impact premiums, along with factors like gender and marital status in some states.

 How expensive is Washington car insurance?